 - After 10 minutes lower the temperature to 220°C (428°F)

-- After baking take your loaf out immediately and let it cool down for at least 1 hour on some kind of grid before you cut into it
+- After baking take your simple white bread out immediately and let it cool down for at least 1 hour on some kind of grid before you cut into it

 - By using a grid you make sure that the bottom of the bread won’t get damp